-- Books for distribution: At present the books that are distributed to all bookstores through out the country come from the Company's own publishing house and other around 318 publishers who decide to grant the Company as their distributors to distribute their book nationwide.
-The Company will consider only the products which are in accordance with the Company's marketing direction and have an opportunity to sell. - Books and other goods SE-ED Book Center sells directly: SE-ED Book Center receives goods from 2 main channels: the Company's distribution business unit and the other channel and mostly deals directly with suppliers by the marketing department of SE-ED Book Center in charge of consideration and selection of products for sales in the Company bookstores.
+- Books for distribution : At present the books that are distributed to all bookstores through out the country come from the Company's own publishing house and other around 318 publishers who decide to grant the Company as their distributors to distribute their book nationwide.
+The Company will consider only the products which are in accordance with the Company's marketing direction and have an opportunity to sell. - Books and other goods SE-ED Book Center sells directly : SE-ED Book Center receives goods from 2 main channels: the Company's distribution business unit and the other channel and mostly deals directly with suppliers by department of SE-ED Book Center in charge of consideration and selection of products for sales in the Company bookstores.

-Relation with suppliers and the effect of losing them:
+Relation with suppliers and the effect of losing them :

-For value of products bought for reselling from each distributor will not be more than 30% of total selling cost, whereby the proportion of product value purchased from the 10 first largest trading partners against the cost of goods sold for the past 3 years is illustrated as follows:
+For value of products bought for reselling from each distributor will not be more than 30% of total selling cost, whereby the proportion of product value purchased from the 10 first largest trading partners against the cost of goods sold for the past 3 years is illustrated as follows :

-Year 2017 Year 2016 Year 2015 ltem Value % Value % Value % Value of reselling products from the first 10 lagest trading partners 846.78 38.56 927.43 35.99 1,082.43 39.89 Total cost of goods sold 2,196.18 100 2,577.01 100 2,713.43 100
+Harr Year 2018 Year 2017 Year 2016 Item Value % Value % Value % Value of reselling products from the first 10 lagest trading partners 809.58 41.12 846.78 38.56 927.43 35.99 Total cost of goods sold 1,968.97 100 2,196.18 100 2,577.01 100

-In 2017, there is no specific revenue from sales considered to have severe effect on the Company.
+In 2018, there is no specific revenue from sales considered to have severe effect on the Company.
 In addition, the Company is not involved, in any way, with the particular seller and has no obligation to place any order in the future.

-Books published by SE-ED: Books and magazines published by the Company are the responsibility of the book publishing and magazine departments to prescribe the direction and selection of original manuscripts to publish including the production process of printing into complete copy before handover to the Company distribution group for distribution.
+Books published by SE-ED: Books published by the Company are the responsibility of the book publishing departments to prescribe the direction and selection of original manuscripts to publish including the production process of printing into complete copy before handover to the Company distribution group for distribution.

-Production utilization ratio: As the Company does not own a printing press, the production of books and magazines are in the responsibility of in-house work groups to take care of the production throughout the complete cycle and spread the printing jobs to several printers matched with the schedule.
+Production utilization ratio : As the Company does not own a printing press, the production of books are in the responsibility of in-house work groups to take care of the production throughout the complete cycle and spread the printing jobs to several printers matched with the schedule.
 Therefore the real production can be increased or decreased without any unnecessary delay.

-Raw materials and suppliers: Paper is the main raw material which the Company purchases from local distributors in lump sums.
-The types of paper used in the production of books and magazines mostly are wood-free, newsprint, coated and cover coated.
+Raw materials and suppliers : Paper is the main raw material which the Company purchases from local distributors in lump sums.
+The types of paper used in the production of books mostly are wood-free, newsprint, coated and cover coated.

-Relation with raw material suppliers and the effect of losing them: For the purchasing value of paper, the Company has no particular relation with these suppliers and has no binding obligation to buy from them in the future.
+Relation with raw material suppliers and the effect of losing them : For the purchasing value of paper, the Company has no particular relation with these suppliers and has no binding obligation to buy from them in the future.
 In the case that these suppliers can not provide the Company with paper, the Company can still procure them from other suppliers.
-The total value the Company expenses for raw materials and finished goods to suppliers was 24.64% of the cost of products in 2017 or 1.14% of cost of goods sold, which can be considered that no specific supplier can cause severe effect to the Company.
+The total value the Company expenses for raw materials and finished goods to suppliers was 24.64% of the cost of products in 2018 or 1.62% of cost of goods sold, which can be considered that no specific supplier can cause severe effect to the Company.